 Providing authorized users with access to the Rave Panic button is an excellent first step toward safety.
 However, in order to achieve the most effective use of the system, the mechanisms need to be in place for 9-1-1 call responders to view details of the facility.
 To maximize safety, authorized users need to understand the procedures to follow during an emergency or non-emergency incident.

-School officials can upload the relevant information via the web-based Rave Panic Button dashboard - which also serves as a useful incident management tool during an emergency.
+School officials can upload the relevant information via the web-based Rave Panic Button dashboard – which also serves as a useful incident management tool during an emergency.
 However, to better prepare onsite security and medical personnel for an emergency or non-emergency incident, school officials need to compile an emergency button activation plan.
-The plan should include drills in which authorized users and 9-1-1 call dispatchers get practical experience of using the system under trial conditions.
+The plan should include school safety drills in which authorized users and 9-1-1 call dispatchers get practical experience of using the system under trial conditions.
 These drills can be life-saving, as they prepare members of your organization for unpredictable emergencies.

 As different facilities have different designs, it can be advantageous to see the system in action before compiling an emergency button activation plan.
 In this respect, we invite school officials to contact us and arrange a free demonstration of the Rave Panic Button in order to better understand its capabilities.
 The demonstration will also provide an opportunity for onsite security and medical personnel to ask questions about how the Rave Panic Button works in specific circumstances.
 More than 10,000 schools and organizations across the U.S. trust the Rave Panic Button to enhance collaboration with 9-1-1, first responders and authorized personnel for emergency planning and panic button drills.